-Civil Engineering and

-Architecture is a Project Lead

-the Way® course designed to

-provide the student with a

-comprehensive overview of the

-field of architectural, structural,

-and civil engineering.
-The

-course focuses on the design

-and planning of residential and

-commercial structures.
+Civil Engineering and Architecture is a Project Lead the Way® course designed to provide the student with a comprehensive overview of the field of architectural, structural, and civil engineering.
+The course focuses on the design and planning of residential and commercial structures.
 Three-dimensional modeling software is utilized by the students to develop the required plans to construct their structures designed in class.
-Project planning, 3-D modeling, artistic rendering, and student presentations are materials processing technology.
-Students will experience hands-on machining applications utilizing the latest technologies in CAD/DDP and computer controlled machining technologies.
-The core of the CIM curriculum will focus on a variety of topics including the physical properties of materials, CAD/CAM, computer programming, machining processes, GandM coding and machine operation, Cartesian Coordinate System, 3-D modeling, laser engraving, prototype development, roles of robotics in modern automation, and related career opportunities.
+Project planning, 3-D modeling, artistic rendering, and student presentations are integrated throughout the course.
 This class is one of the PLTW classes that may yield college credit.
-The lab fee will be charged to cover the cost of materials for project work.
+A lab fee will be charged to cover the cost of materials for project work.